WHO IS ELIGIBLE TO WORK?

 HOW DO I GET PAID FOR WORK STUDY?

-Students are paid on the 10th of each month beginning in October.
+Students are paid bi-weekly beginning in October.
 Checks are directly deposited to your college or personal account.

 WHAT IF I DON'T EARN MY ENTIRE WORK STUDY AWARD?